FRIDAY NIGHT SWING DANCE

 at the 28th annual SUNCOAST JAZZ FESTIVAL

 Friday November 16th, 2018, 6:15pm-12:15am, at Sheraton Sand Key

-The weekend before Thanksgiving, the Suncoast Jazz Classic festival happens at the
+The weekend before Thanksgiving, the Suncoast Jazz Festival happens at the

 Sheraton and Marriott on Sand Key (Clearwater Beach).
-This year, the Suncoast Jazz Classic hosts its 9th annual
+This year, the Suncoast Jazz Festival hosts its 9th annual